caestradaa/covid_fatality_in_Col/README.md

 ### Some questions to answer
 - What proportion of the total population and infected population has died from Covid-19?
-- Vaccination: How many doses have been administered to date?
+- How many vaccine doses have been administered to date?
 How many people have received at least one dose?
 How many are fully vaccinated?
-- According to the current vaccination rate, when would 70% of the population be fully vaccinated?
 - How has the Covid-19 fatality rate evolved from the start of the pandemic until today?
 - Is there a change in trend at any point after the start of vaccination?
 In general, by age group and by gender.
 - Which age group already vaccinated has had a better response to vaccines?
 - Is there any relationship between the number of people vaccinated and the evolution of the fatality rate?
+- According to the current vaccination rate, when would 70% of the population be fully vaccinated?

 ## Data Collection